Illegal Content Reporting and DSA Contact Points

 Role of the service provider

 The services provided include web hosting, virtual servers, dedicated servers, colocation, domain registration and related services.
-Content hosted through these services is, in principle, provided and managed by the customers using the contracted services.
+Content hosted through these services is, in principle, provided and managed exclusively by the customers using the contracted services.

 Possible measures